How to make Easy Marinara Sauce

 Quick tips and tricks to the best tomato sauce recipe:

-- Let it simmer if you can.
-This sauce develops awesome flavors in less than 30 minutes, but those flavors will depend the longer it cooks.
+- Let it simmer.
+This easy homemade pasta sauce develops awesome flavors in less than 30 minutes, but those flavors will depend the longer it cooks.

 - Double the recipe.
-Since this keeps well in both the fridge and freezer, you can make a double batch in a larger saucepan (or a Dutch oven.)
+Since this keeps well in both the fridge and freezer, you can make a double batch in a larger saucepan (or a Dutch oven) for extra sauce.

 - How to store: Once the sauce is cooked, let cool.
-Transfer to a mason jar or another food-safe storage container, and keep in the refrigerator for up to a week.
+Transfer to a mason jar or another food-safe storage container, and keep in the refrigerator for 3-4 days.

 - How to freeze: If you want to freeze this sauce for later, that’s a great idea because it keeps well.
 Transfer the cool sauce to a freeze-safe food container, and freeze until solid.
 It will keep for up to 6 months in the freezer.
 Defrost in the fridge, then toss with pasta or use as a sauce on pizza, etc.